-Each residence hall student room has combination locks.
+All residence hall rooms have combination locks.
 A resident student can have their room combination code changed at any time, 24-hours a day, if they feel the code has been compromised.
 This is accomplished by calling the Campus Housing & Community Living Office at (518) 564-3824 during normal business hours, or University Police at (518) 564-2022 after hours and on weekends.
 In addition, a viewer has been installed in each student's dorm room door, providing additional safety and security.